• Skip to primary navigation

 Instructions

-• Spray coconut oil or a non-stick spray in an ovenproof pie dish or pan.
+• Spray coconut oil or a non-stick cooking spray like canola oil in shallow pan, ovenproof pie dish, or baking pan, or cast iron skillet.

-• When you are ready to bake, brush each dough piece with melted butter.
+• When you are ready to bake them, brush tops of each dough piece with melted butter.
+If you prefer, you can brush with eggs or an egg wash instead of butter.

 • Sprinkle toppings on each roll, alternate flavors to make it pretty.